yaffalhakim1/medium-but-lite/Assignment-Nextjs-News.md

    - If successful, it will redirect to the application and display an invoice and a success dialog.
 The subscription status will be processed.
    - If it fails, it will be redirected to the application and keep on the order/payment page showing a failure to pay dialog.
 The subscription status becomes waiting payment.
 7. My Profile Menu
-    - A menu that can be accessed by the user to display the reward profile obtained from the application.
     - Displays personal information, including name, username, email, phone number, and address.

 ## Technical Requirements